facebook/Ax/README.md

 pip install ax-platform
 ```

-Installation will use  wheels from PyPI, available for [OSX, Linux, and Windows](https://pypi.org/project/ax-platform/#files).
+Installation will use Python wheels from PyPI, available for [OSX, Linux, and Windows](https://pypi.org/project/ax-platform/#files).

 *Note*: Make sure the `pip` being used to install `ax-platform` is actually the one from the newly created Conda environment.
 If you're using a Unix-based OS, you can use `which pip` to check.